waimea-Jadavidson/Level-3-Programming-Project/docs/test-plan.md

 ---

-## Game Loss State
+## Game State (Invalid/Loss)

 This test will show the game in a losses state, the player will not have found all or none of the keys to complete the game.

+### Test Data to Use
+- Invalid Inputs:
+  - The player attempts to finish the game without collecting any of the keys.

+### Expected Results
+- Invalid Results:
+  - The game will show the loss pop-up dialog and instructions to reset itself for new game.